-21-047-C-100-00 Open to 11-12 3 credits HCC Special Topics in Engineering EGR945 5 credits The Center for Advanced Professional Studies (CAPS) Engineering course is for students who are interested in a combination of rigorous science and engineering fundamentals, entrepreneurship, and innovation.
-Students use technical knowledge to create solutions to world problems.
-The class will include a broad introduction to industry-based engineering, with a focus on college and career readiness and employability skills.
-Students will also learn the essential components of Engineering including design processes.
-All students will have hands-on, active learning opportunities with a full immersion in real-world projects developed in conjunction with local business partners.
-This course will be a 3-period block, with instruction taking place at a local business.
-Successful completion of this course will also earn students 5 college credits from Hawkeye Community College.
+Open to 11 - 12 3 credits HCC Exploration of Engineering Careers SDV149 3 credits The Center for Advanced Professional Studies (CAPS) Robotics & Engineering course is for students who are interested in a combination of science and engineering fundamentals, robotics, technology, entrepreneurship, and innovation.
+Students use technical knowledge to create solutions to real problems.
+The class will include a broad introduction college and career readiness and employability skills.
+Students will also learn the essential components of Robotics and Engineering including design processes through the completion of client's projects.
+All students will have hands-on active learning opportunities with a full immersion in real-world projects developed in conjunction with local business partners.
+This course will be a 3-period block, with instruction taking place at Viking Pump.
+Successful completion of this course will also earn associates 3 college credits from HCC.